workos/workos-go/pkg/sso/README.md

 ## How it works

-You first need to set up an SSO connection on [workos.com](https://dashboard.workos.com/sso/connections).
+You first need to setup an SSO connection on [workos.com](https://dashboard.workos.com/sso/connections).

 Then implement the `/login` and `/callback` handlers on your server: